kawiiii/Mistral_7B_GGUF_Chatbot/README.md

 - **Max RAM Required:** 6.87 GB
 - **Use Case:** Medium, balanced quality - recommended

-In this project, [C Transformers library](https://python.langchain.com/docs/integrations/providers/ctransformers)  natively integrated with LangChain is used that provides Python bindings for GGML models.
+In this project, [C Transformers library](https://python.langchain.com/docs/integrations/providers/ctransformers)  natively integrated with LangChain is used that provides Python bindings for GGML/GGUF models.
 The integration involves:

 1. Instantiating a Model object
 2. Loading the GGUF file into it